velopack/velopack/README.md

 1. Install the [Clowd.Squirrel Nuget Package](https://www.nuget.org/packages/Clowd.Squirrel/)

 2. Add SquirrelAwareVersion to your assembly manifest to indicate that your exe supports Squirrel.
+Note: In newer .NET Core versions you first need to add the Application Manifest through New Item window.

    ```xml
    <?xml version="1.0" encoding="utf-8"?>